argoproj/argo-cd/docs/proposals/promotion-strategy.md

     * No waiting around for the system to communicate its state
 * There must be no intentional drift between hydrated branches and the cluster
 * The tool must be usable by non-Argo GitOps tools - e.g. Flux should be able to integrate with this system without using esoteric adapters
+* We must focus on providing a declarative, eventually-consistent experience rather than a "pipeline-driven" experience

 ### Non-Goals